 That's because the brain assigns special neural pathways for each type of task.
 Just as you use different muscle

 groups for running and swimming, so you use different neural circuitry for reading and watching a movie.
-Familiar tasks simply reactivate existing circuitry—which can keep your brain active, but won't change or improve it in fundamental ways.
+Familiar tasks simply reactivate existing circuitry—which can keep your brain active but won't change or improve it in fundamental ways.

-Adaptivity keeps your brain challenged You have a unique set of cognitive strengths and weaknesses.
+Adaptivity keeps your brain challenged You to have a unique set of cognitive strengths and weaknesses.
 A task that's easy for someone else may be a challenge to you, and vice versa.